apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 ```

-### Create App
+### Generating App ID and Access Key

-First, you need to create a new App before importing data to the Event Server:
+First, you need to create a new app in the Event Server.
+You will later send data into it.

 ```
 $ pio app new MyTestApp